NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 With your boilerplate in place, we'll now create a plugin that lets you pick an account per network config and set it as `myAccount` in each `NetworkConnection` object (i.e. the return value of `network.connect()`).
 We'll also define a task to print that account's address.

-Using your plugin, you will be able to run:
+With your plugin, users will be able to write:

 ```ts
 import { network } from "hardhat";